tuttlebr/flair-on-nvidia-triton/README.md

 ## Performance

-There is a script which utilized NVIDIA's `perf_analyzer` tool which can quickly report details about latency for your model set up.
+There is a script which utilized NVIDIA"s `perf_analyzer` tool which can quickly report details about latency for your model set up.

 ```sh
 docker compose up triton-client